Stochastic heat differences between many-particle and density field descriptions: Langevin Dean--Kawsasaki equations

-The particles undergo the Markov processes obeyed by the Langevin eq.~(\ref{Lang_colloid}) in the presence of the Gaussian-distributed white noise.
+The particles undergo the Markov processes obeyed by the Langevin equation~(\ref{Lang_colloid}) in the presence of the Gaussian-distributed white noise.
 According to Sekimoto~\cite{SekimotoBook}, heat during the finite time interval from $t_0$ to $t_f$ is defined as

-which quantifies the heat along a trajectory integrated by a sequence of the infinitesimal segments $\{ \hat{\bm x}_i(t_0) \} \rightarrow \{ \hat{\bm x}_i(t_1) \} \rightarrow \{ \hat{\bm x}_i(t_2) \} \rightarrow \cdots \rightarrow \{ \hat{\bm x}_i(t_f) \}$. \black{ With a conventional notation $\circ$ denoting the Stratonovich multiplication, the symbol $\odot$ sandwiched by two vectors is defined to include both the dot product $\cdot$ and the Stratonovich multiplication $\circ$ as ${\bm A}\odot {\bm B}=A_x\circ B_x+A_y\circ B_y+A_z\circ B_z$ with ${\bm A}=(A_x,A_y,A_z)$ and ${\bm B}=(B_x,B_y,B_z)$ in the Cartesian coordinate system.
-Instead, the Ito multiplication is expressed without symbols. }
+which quantifies the heat along a trajectory integrated by a sequence of the infinitesimal segments $\{ \hat{\bm x}_i(t_0) \} \rightarrow \{ \hat{\bm x}_i(t_1) \} \rightarrow \{ \hat{\bm x}_i(t_2) \} \rightarrow \cdots \rightarrow \{ \hat{\bm x}_i(t_f) \}$.
+With a conventional notation $\circ$ denoting the Stratonovich multiplication, the symbol $\odot$ sandwiched by two vectors is defined to include both the dot product $\cdot$ and the Stratonovich multiplication $\circ$ as ${\bm A}\odot {\bm B}=A_x\circ B_x+A_y\circ B_y+A_z\circ B_z$ with ${\bm A}=(A_x,A_y,A_z)$ and ${\bm B}=(B_x,B_y,B_z)$ in the Cartesian coordinate system.
+Instead, the Ito multiplication is expressed without symbols.